ShayDwight/factory-town-inventory-tracker/README.md

 F5 starts the script once loaded.
 F6 will stop the current script and RE-load it.

-This script/addon is no where near complete.
+This script/addon is no-where near complete.
 The next steps I need to complete are to add an auto-refresh to automatically pull/poll data from your save file to update the numbers on the main GUI as you play.

-The default AutoSave Interval is 10 minutes, but can go as low as 3 minutes, and as high as 60 minutes
+The default AutoSave Interval is 10 minutes, but can go as low as 3 minutes, and as high as 60 minutes.

 Updates to come: